apple/swift-container-plugin/README.md

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fapple%2Fswift-container-plugin%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/apple/swift-container-plugin)
 [![](https://github.com/apple/swift-container-plugin/actions/workflows/main.yml/badge.svg)](https://github.com/apple/swift-container-plugin/actions/workflows/main.yml)

+Build and publish container images using Swift Package Manager.

+## Overview

+Container images are the standard way to package cloud software today.
+Once you have packaged your server in a container image, you can deploy it on any container-based public or private cloud service, or run it locally using a desktop container runtime.

-Publish container images using Swift Package Manager.
+Swift Container Plugin makes it easy to build container images for servers written in Swift, using Swift Package Manager.

-Find out about Swift Container Plugin and see it in action:
+Find out more and see it in action:

 * [How to put Swift in a box](https://fosdem.org/2025/schedule/event/fosdem-2025-5116-how-to-put-swift-in-a-box-building-container-images-with-swift-container-plugin/) at [FOSDEM 2025](https://fosdem.org/2025/schedule/track/swift/).
 * [Swift to the cloud in a single step](https://www.youtube.com/watch?v=9AaINsCfZzw) at [ServerSide.Swift 2024](https://www.serversideswift.info/speakers/euan-harris/).

-## Overview
+## Usage

-Swift Container Plugin provides a Swift Package Manager command plugin and utilities to make it easy to build container images for servers written in Swift.
+Swift Container Plugin can package any executable product defined in `Package.swift` in a container image and publish it to a container registry.

-> Container images are the standard way to package cloud software today.
-Once you have packaged your server in a container image, you can deploy it on any container-based public or private cloud service, or run it locally using a desktop container runtime.
+### Build and publish a container image

-After setting up your project, you can use the plugin to build and publish a container image in one step:
+After adding the plugin to your project, you can build and publish a container image in one step:

 ```
 % swift package --swift-sdk x86_64-swift-linux-musl \